Driving Under the Influence of Drugs Defense Attorneys in Colorado

 "Driving under the influence" refers to a substantial inability, mentally and/or physically, to safely operate a vehicle.
 "Driving while ability impaired" means driving a motor vehicle or vehicle when a person has consumed alcohol or one or more drugs, or a combination of both alcohol and one or more drugs, that affects the person to the slightest degree so that the person is less able than the person ordinarily would have been, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.

-What About Driving Under the Influence of Medical Marijuana?
+- Driving Under the Influence of Prescription Drugs…Yes, It’s Still DUI

 - Colorado’s THC Impaired Driving Law